 Shingon Temple room

 The photo shows the reconstruction of the main hall of a Shingon temple that the Bodhimanda Foundation exhibited at the World Museum in Rotterdam between 2010 and 2018.
-The main hall visualises the secret setting of the mystical training?.
+The main hall visualises the secret setting of the.
 In this way it offers a rare glimpse into a sacred space forbidden to lay people.

 In the middle sits the supreme Buddha of esoteric Buddhism, the mythical sun Buddha Dainichi Nyorai, the Great Enlightener, whose light reaches all corners of the universe like a Great Sun.
-He symbolises pure, universal consciousness,the wisdom of the ultimate reality?.
+He symbolises pure, universal consciousness,.
 All the divine forms of the Buddhist pantheon originate from his immense energy.
 His mystical hand posture expresses the unity of the relative with the Absolute, or of the mortal individual with the cosmic, universal consciousness.

 Scroll paintings of the most important mandalas of esoteric Buddhism flank the sun Buddha: the Diamond World Mandala and the Matrix World Mandala.
 These mandalas express the secrets of absolute and relative reality in a symbolic language that is only accessible to the initiated.
 The ‘female’ mandala of the Matrix world (right) contains the secret of matter at rest and that of the ‘male’ Diamond world (left) the secret of energy in movement, of ‘wisdom in action’.